KxSystems/docs/docs/ref/dotq.md

 If your table exists at least in the latest partition (so there is a prototype for the schema), you could use `.Q.bv[]` to create empty tables on the fly at run-time without having to create those empties on disk. ``.Q.bv[`]`` (with argument) will use prototype from first partition instead of last.
 (Since V3.2 2014.08.22.)

-Some admins prefer to see errors instead of auto-manufactured empties for missing data, which is why `.Q.bv` is not the default behaviour.
+Some admins prefer to see errors instead of auto-manufactured empties for missing data, which is why `.Q.bv` is not the default behavior.

 ```q
 q)n:100